8 TERMS | 2 YEARS AND 8 MONTHS, FULL-TIME

 Students are involved in skills content from the first day.
 With skills content closely following basic knowledge content, students will be better able to master skills by applying learning in a clinical experience.

 Students train at a modern health center with an enriched teaching environment.
-The SCU University Health Center provides care to over 45,000 patients per year and is equipped with an expansive herbal pharmacy, diagnostic imaging, and an electronic health record system.
+The SCU Health System provides care to over 45,000 patients per year.
+The University Heath Center is equipped with an expansive herbal pharmacy, diagnostic imaging, and an electronic health record system.
 Located on-campus in Whittier, it has 36 private treatment rooms and 1,000 square feet dedicated to active care space.
 Interact with other health professions and disciplines and learn how to co-manage patients in an integrated setting within an interdisciplinary team environment.

 Graduates will be eligible to sit for the National Physical Therapy Examination (NPTE)1 and the California jurisprudence (law) exam administered by the Federation of State Boards of Physical Therapy (FSBPT) and the Physical Therapy Board of California (PTBC).
 The curriculum is mapped to the licensure exam and embeds exam prep questions throughout courses to prepare students for NPTE success, which is necessary for clinical practice as a physical therapist.
 All states require a jurisprudence (law) exam and students opting to practice in other states will need to determine those state requirements.